layilin/SP23-33852/_annotations/book4.md

 131.133 The novel gang.
 Enslaved Africans newly arrived in the Caribbean.

 [plant] 131.136 acajou.
 The cashew or cashewnut tree (*Anacardium occidentale*), native to Central and South America.
 While the nut is important to commerce today, the "cashew apple" or receptacle for the nut also was consumed during the eighteenth century.
 As Grainger and others note as well, the fruit of the cashew tree is caustic, and it was supposedly used by women as a chemical peel to remove freckles (Riddell 82-83).

-[plant] 131.137 cherries.
-The sweet cherry (*Prunus avium*) is native to Europe, northern Africa, and western Asia.

 132.141 rheums.
 Mucous secretions from the eyes, nose, and mouth.
 Comparable perhaps to a head cold but often thought by eighteenth-century physicians to lead to further (and more serious) illnesses.